camunda-community-hub/eze/README.md

     Partition 1 : Leader, Healthy
 ```

 The usage of the Docker container is currently quite limited, since the client/user has no access to the log.
 The log is currently not exposed.
-Furthermore it is not yet possible to configure an exporter, but hopefully soon.
+Furthermore, it is not yet possible to configure an exporter, but hopefully soon.